OpenTechStrategies/cafr-parsing/README.md

 ## Viewing XBRL

 XBRL is not particularly useful to humans without software to render the content.
 Example CSV output, which were created by exporting the XBRL output to CSV with an XBRL viewer, can be found in the `example-output/xbrl-csv_export` directory.
+Note when reading the CSVs that the columns may appear in a different order than they do in the original PDFs.

 Alternatively, examples of XBRL output can be found in the `example-output/xbrl_export` directory